This page expands the manual page Using output in XML documents and gives some sample code.

 X509SubjectName: CN=AliceRSA

-RSAKeyValue
+RSAKeyValue element

 Use

-Rsa.KeyValue
+Rsa.KeyValue or

 // Create RSAKeyValue element (the public key) string pubkey = Rsa.ReadPublicKey("alice.cer").ToString(); s = Rsa.KeyValue(pubkey, "Modulus"); Console.WriteLine("RSAKeyValue Modulus: " + s); s = Rsa.KeyValue(pubkey, "Exponent"); Console.WriteLine("RSAKeyValue Exponent: " + s);